 We work at the intersection where market forces meet social impact.
 It’s an idea introduced by George R. Roberts, one of the founders of KKR, a leading private equity firm.
 In 1997, Roberts started REDF to put his own money to work to end persistent joblessness and launched what would become known as venture philanthropy.

-We’re funders and business experts who provide money, know-how, and networks to help build social enterprises, mission-driven businesses focused on hiring and assisting people who face barriers to work.
+We’re funders and business experts who provide money, know-how, and networks to help build social enterprises, mission-driven businesses focused on hiring and assisting people who are willing and able to work, but have the hardest time getting jobs.
 And we’ve helped thousands of people in California get jobs and find hope.

 Now we’re taking best practices learned from over 15 years of experience to scale social enterprise impact nationally and put hundreds of thousands of people to work.